 We have an opportunity right now to encourage the NSW Government to make two key reforms to the proposed Residential Tenancies Regulation.

-Will you write to the consultation?
-You can borrow our text below and email your support to email@example.com.
+Thank you for those who wrote the consultation.
+It has closed and we now wait to hear the results.
+Below is what we suggested people write to the consultation.
+You can borrow our text below and email your support to firstname.lastname@example.org.
 Please note submissions will be public unless you request it be kept confidential.

 Subject: Residential Tenancies Regulation consultation